 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest oil & gas production data from all 12286 horizontal wells in North Dakota since 2005, through February 2017.
+These interactive presentations contain the latest oil & gas production data from all 14,527 horizontal wells in North Dakota that started production since 2005, through February.

 The ‘Advanced Insights’ presentation is displayed below: